Student Loan Debt Relief

 For example, eliminate the money you are spending on cable TV, gym membership, cell phone service, vacations, eating out and paid entertainment.
 To cut mandatory expenses, get a roommate to split the rent or move back in with your parents.
 Sell your car and use public transportation instead.
 Increase the deductible on your insurance.
 Sell excess belongings, which you haven’t used in over a year, on eBay or Craigslist.
 Start a small business selling crafts on Etsy and eBay.
 Consider alternative repayment plans, such as extended repayment or income-driven repayment.
 These repayment plans reduce the monthly payment by increasing the term of the loans.
 Refinance private student loans to get a lower interest rate.

 Income-driven repayment bases the monthly payment on your discretionary income, as opposed to the amount you owe.
+Discretionary income is the amount by which income exceeds a multiple of the poverty line, typically 150 percent.
 The remaining balance will be forgiven after 20 or 25 years of payments.
 This forgiveness is taxable under current law.
 If you are pursuing an income-driven repayment plan, consider working full time in a public service job.
 Public service loan forgiveness will cancel the remaining debt, tax-free, after 10 years of payments.

 If your financial difficulty is caused by a severe long-term disability, you may be able to qualify for a total and permanent disability discharge on your student loans.
 Visit www.disabilitydischarge.com for federal student loans.
 But, the cancelled debt is treated as though it were income to you, resulting in an IRS Form 1099-C. This can yield a big tax bill, albeit smaller than the student loan debt.
 If you are insolvent (total debts exceed total assets), you may be able to convince the IRS to ignore all or part of the cancelled debt (at least the part that exceeds total assets).
 Read IRS Publication 4681 and file IRS Form 982.
 Even if you aren’t insolvent, you may be able to negotiate the settlement with the IRS by submitting an offer in compromise using IRS Form 656.